AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 Preconditions Or Explicit Checks?
 -----------------------------------

-* Anything that is part of the spec so should be a pre-condition
+* Any requirement from the spec should be a pre-condition

    - If clients need to know the body, abstraction is **broken**